 SEO is one of the key traffic drivers for us.
 It’s a demand based channel and goes hand in hand with a global expansion strategy.
 We plan to enter new markets where we see some demand, and then SEO helps us capture that.
 Also, if we’re not present in a market but see people finding us somehow on search engines and finding our product useful, this gradually builds the business expansion case for us with the local touch 🙂

 - What issues has your company faced while expanding globally?
 How did you manage them (it can be SEO or business-related)?

-Localisation is the biggest ask.
-If you plan to enter in a new market, make sure you’re supporting local language, currencies etc. Without the local touch, you can never think about winning that market.
+Localization is the biggest ask.
+If you plan to enter a new market, make sure you’re supporting local language, currencies, etc. Without the local touch, you can never think about winning that market.
 That’s where we’re learning with time and trying to improve ourselves.

-There can also be some country specific guidelines, like we have a lot of them for Chinese market for examples which can sometimes block you for an indefinite time.
+There can also be some country specific guidelines.
+For example, we have a lot of them for the Chinese market, which can sometimes block you for an indefinite time.

 - What opportunities did you take advantage of while expanding globally?
 How did SEO help to increase your company’s chance of success?

 SEO is definitely the most crucial channel to define any product’s success story, as you can just put money all the time to generate more traffic.
 We are actually in a not-so-easy battlefield as we support multiple transport modes and almost everything that makes your travel easy, but that, on the other hand, helps us learn a lot from different local competitors on what’s working for them in the market and what not.